kushagramttl/Distributed-File-System/README.md

 If the chunk is the main chunk, the main\_chunk\_port = -1

-The connection\_string needs to be- "mongodb+srv://admin:admin@cluster0.giyol.mongodb.net/myFirstDatabase?retryWrites=true&amp;w=majority"
+The connection\_string provided by mongodb

 If you face any issue while executing the  files, please contact us and we will try our best to solve them.